 The usual separation of electromagnetic radiation and non-ionizing, creates the false impression that the only biologically harmful process is ionization and that non-ionizing electromagnetic radiation from power supply, mobile phone antennas, cordless phones, WiFi, etc. is not harmful.

-However, unlike radioactive ionizing radiations which has always existed in the evolution of mankind, non-ionizing radiation is mostly artificial and recently introduced on the environment, and according to scientists even very low levels of exposure to non-ionizing radiation may in the long term cause significant health effects through several biological mechanisms other than ionization.
+However, unlike radioactive ionizing radiations which has always existed in the evolution of mankind, non-ionizing radiation is mostly artificial and recently introduced to the environment.
+According to scientists even very low levels of exposure to non-ionizing radiation may in the long term cause significant health effects through several biological mechanisms other than ionization.

 1. World Health Organization, Radon and cancer